Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

-We adopt an empirical approach to model the impact of dust on the global galaxy \acp{sed}.
-For quiescent galaxies we adopt results from \cite{DEugenio_2020_paper} for our sample of 10 quiescent galaxies at $2.4<z<3.2$, finding $0.1 < \Av < 1.6$ with a median $\Av = 0.5$ \citep[other spectroscopic studies at similar redshift find $\Av$ in good agreement, e.g.,][]{Schreiber_2018_NIR_spec_3z4, Valentino_2020_Q_1.5years_after_binbang_and_progenitors, Esdaile_2020}.
-For each simulated quiescent galaxy we randomly choose an $\Av$ from this distribution and consequently apply dust reddening to its \ac{sed} assuming a \cite{Calzetti2001} attenuation law modified by a power law with slope \citep{Noll_2009_dust_attenuation, Salim_2018_dust_attenuation} $\delta=-0.4$.
-Since all galaxies in the \cite{DEugenio_2020_paper} sample are relatively young with $t_{50}<\SI{0.8}{Gyr}$ (where $t_{50}$ is the lookback time when half of the stellar mass of the galaxy was formed, see Section~\ref{sec:stellarages}) and a median $t_{50}=\asuncunit{0.45}{0.10}{0.05}{Gyr}$, adopting the attenuation values estimated by \cite{DEugenio_2020_paper} might overestimate the attenuation for older quiescent galaxies.
+For quiescent galaxies at redshifts probed here, actual constraints on dust attenuation are much looser than for star-forming counterparts.
+With the empirical approach described below, we try to bracket a plausible range based on available observations of quiescent galaxies at $z\approx 3$, as well as of low-redshift counterparts.
+We start by adopting results from \cite{DEugenio_2020_paper} for our sample of 10 quiescent galaxies at $2.4<z<3.2$, finding $0.1 < \Av < 1.6$ with a median $\Av = 0.5$ \citep[other spectroscopic studies at similar redshift find $\Av$ in good agreement, e.g.,][]{Schreiber_2018_NIR_spec_3z4, Valentino_2020_Q_1.5years_after_binbang_and_progenitors, Esdaile_2020}.
+For each simulated quiescent galaxy we randomly choose an $\Av$ from this distribution and consequently apply dust reddening to its \ac{sed} assuming a \cite{Calzetti2001} attenuation law modified by a power law with slope $\delta=-0.4$ \citep{Noll_2009_dust_attenuation, Salim_2018_dust_attenuation}.
+However, since all galaxies in the \cite{DEugenio_2020_paper} sample are relatively young with $t_{50}<\SI{0.8}{Gyr}$ (where $t_{50}$ is the lookback time when half of the stellar mass of the galaxy was formed, see Section~\ref{sec:stellarages}) and a median $t_{50}=\asuncunit{0.45}{0.10}{0.05}{Gyr}$, adopting the attenuation values estimated by \cite{DEugenio_2020_paper} might overestimate the attenuation for older quiescent galaxies.
 To gauge the impact of this effect on our results, we also calculate luminosities by applying dust attenuation with \cite{DEugenio_2020_paper} $\Av$ only to quiescent galaxies with $t_{50}<\SI{0.8}{Gyr}$, while for older sources, due to the lack of measurements at this redshift, we adopt a \cite{Calzetti2001} dust attenuation law with an $\Av$ typical of quiescent galaxies with stellar ages $1-\SI{2}{Gyr}$ - as appropriate for old populations at $z\approx 3$ - from lower redshift work \citep{Gonzalez-Delgado_2015_dust}.
 We therefore assume for simulated quiescent galaxies with $t_{50}>\SI{0.8}{Gyr}$ a randomly selected $\Av$ from a Gaussian distribution with mean $\SI{0.25}{mag}$ and standard deviation $\SI{0.15}{mag}$.
 As this estimate is based on low-redshift quiescent sources (likely affected by, if anything, less dust attenuation than $z\sim3$ counterparts of similar mass and age) we assume that our two empirical approaches should bracket the actual dust attenuation affecting $z\sim3$ quiescent galaxies in the probed mass range.
-In the following we quote as a default results assuming this prescription for dust attenuation of quiescent galaxies, and discuss as needed the dependence of the results on this choice.
+In the following we quote as a default results assuming this latter prescription for dust attenuation of quiescent galaxies, and discuss as needed the dependence of the results on this choice.